 As an individual aspiring to become a business analyst, you should begin practicing/sharpening certain skills on your own.
-You can build a self-study regime to work on these skills.
+You can build a self-study regime to work on these skills to pursue business analyst online courses in India.
 Following are some of the business analyst skills that you should try to work on:

 - Business acumen – Possessing real knowledge and understanding of the subjects such as finance, accounting, business principles, and data analysis will help build your business acumen.
 It will help you understand what operational issues exist and how to best address them.

 - Communication – A business analyst has the responsibility of communicating with many individuals and therefore has to be precise and good with communication.

 - Industry study – It is important to jot down and study the varied patterns of functioning of the industry as it gives you an edge whilst preparing to be a business analyst.